awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-suspend-resume-scaling.md

 You can suspend and resume individual scaling activities or all scaling activities for your Application Auto Scaling scalable target\.

 **Note**
 For brevity, these examples illustrate how to suspend and resume scaling for a DynamoDB table\.
 To specify a different scalable target, specify its namespace in `--service-namespace`, its scalable dimension in `--scalable-dimension`, and its resource ID in `--resource-id`\.
+For a list of valid values for each option, see [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html)\.

 **To suspend a scaling activity**
-Open a command\-line window and use the [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command with the `--suspendedstate` option as follows\.
+Open a command\-line window and use the [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command with the `--suspended-state` option as follows\.

-On local Linux, macOS, or Unix machines:
+**Linux, macOS, or Unix**

 ```
 aws application-autoscaling register-scalable-target --service-namespace dynamodb \